A Whole New Adventure With Baby Number Two

-I woke up at 6am, two days after my due date, with questionable stomach pain.
-I hadn’t slept much over the night because I couldn’t get comfortable, so I wasn’t entirely sure if I was still asleep or just suffering from the symptoms of sleep deprivation.
-I attempted to get back to sleep but the pain persisted.
+I woke up at 6am, two days after my due date, with suspicious stomach pain.
+Sleeping during the night was difficult because I couldn’t get comfortable and I wasn’t sure if I was still half asleep or suffering from the symptoms of sleep deprivation.
+An attempt to get back to sleep failed, but the pain persisted.
 It was pretty mild at the time, but it kept coming back so I knew something was happening.
-I immediately jumped in the shower because if the baby was coming, I knew it could be awhile before I ever showered again.
+I immediately jumped in the shower because if the baby was coming, it could be awhile before I ever showered again.
 Right after the shower my water broke; only a little, but enough that I knew it wasn’t normal and I started to hurry even more.
 We left for the hospital soon after that.

 At The Hospital

 The nurses got me in for assessment immediately after arriving and my contractions really started to grow from there on.
 None of us were sure when labour would start so they tried to assess how far away I was from giving birth; checking to see if my water had actually broke or not.
 Right then, it broke.
 Big time.
 I was quickly moved into a hospital room, where the contractions started getting really, really bad.
 The contractions were coming quicker and more intense than they ever had been with my first pregnancy.
 I somehow managed to go from ‘barely dilated at all’ to ‘totally dilated’ in about an hour.
 At that point I got the epidural (A.K.A.
 The best thing ever) and as the contraction pain slowly eased I started feeling the urge to push… baby number two was coming now.